-Cold sores or fever blisters are small sores or lesions developed on the lips, around the mouth or any other part of the face.
-They look like blisters and are absolutely painful.
-Although the name is ‘cold sore’, these fluid-filled wounds are in fact the results of viral infections.
-This article will talk about the potential causes of cold sores and some useful remedies for them:
+Cold sores or fever blisters are small sores or lesions developed on the lips, around the mouth, or any other face part.
+They look like blisters and are painful.
+Although the name is ‘cold sore,’ these fluid-filled wounds are, in fact, the results of viral infections.
+This article will discuss the potential causes of cold sores and some helpful remedies.

 Potential Causes of Cold Sore

-Cold sores are basically the results of a certain infection, which is caused by HSV-1 (Herpes Simplex Virus – type 1).
+Cold sores result from a specific infection caused by HSV-1 (Herpes Simplex Virus – type 1).
 A rare version of this condition caused by HSV-2 (Herpes Simplex Virus – type 2) can also be found in some people.
-In most of the cases, oozing blisters are the symptoms of contagious cold sores.
+In most cases, oozing blisters are the symptoms of contagious cold sores.
 But you may get the virus transmitted to your body even when there is no presence of blisters.

-There may be a number of ways, such as kissing, having oral sex, or sharing utensils, toiletries, etc. (with a person who has been suffering from it), through which HSV strains are spread.
-At first, they enter the nerve cells buried under the skin and remain inactive there for some time.
-But as soon as our body gets exposed to some triggers, they become activated and give us cold sore outbreaks.
+There may be several ways, such as kissing, having oral sex, or sharing utensils, toiletries, etc. (with a person who has been suffering from it), through which HSV strains are spread.
+At first, they enter the nerve cells buried under the skin and remain inactive for some time.
+But as soon as our body gets exposed to some triggers, they activate and give us cold sore outbreaks.

-Usually, cold sore triggers are not same for all.
-It is important to discover what is giving you such ugly blisters, before you get ready to take on them.
+Usually, cold sore triggers are not the same for all.
+Discovering what is giving you such ugly blisters before you get ready to take on them is essential.
 So, let’s know about the factors that contribute to it.
 Some of the most common triggers of cold sores are:

 - Damage caused by an injury to the old or freshly developed blister